The Scam That Really Isn’t A Scam – But It’s Still Illegal

 I honestly don’t know.
 I think too many people want the goods without paying the price.
 They want the Super Bowl Championship without the hours and weeks and months and years of hard work it takes to get there.

-Sad, really, when genuine Rolex can be had for a few months of hard, honest work to earn the price of a nice pre-owned piece like Beckertime sells.
+Sad, really, when a legitimate Rolex can be had for a few months of hard, honest work to earn the price of a nice pre-owned piece like what BeckerTime sells.